-If a generator is faulty its breaker is to automatically open and the generator is to trip.
+If a generator is faulty, its circuit breaker is to automatically open and the generator is to trip.
 In the event the breaker does not open, this is to be detected and the bus-tie breakers closest to the generator are to open automatically.

 ii) Closed Bus Operation.
-If a failure is detected and an action is taken without removing the failure, the protection system is to further isolate the fault by automatically isolating the affected switchboard.
+If a failure is detected and an action is taken which fails to remove the failure, the protection system is to further isolate the fault by automatically isolating the affected switchboard.

-Bus frequency and voltage is to be analyzed for operation within normal limits.
-If deviation occurs outside these limits for a pre-determined time interval, then tie breakers are to automatically open, converting to a split bus system.
+Bus frequency and voltage is to be monitored for operation within normal limits.
+If deviation occurs outside these limits for a pre-determined time interval, tie breakers are to automatically open, converting to a split bus system.
 An alarm is to be initiated.